 Failure to make payments If you fail to make the minimum payment by the due date on your statement, we will notify you and may attempt to contact you to resolve this.
 We may also charge you an administration fee of £12.
 You will continue to be charged interest on your outstanding balance at the contractual rate as explained in the interest section.
 You will be charged simple interest on any administration fees on your following statement.

 Fees and charges If you make your payment via a Payzone or Post Office outlet using the barcode on your statement, you will incur a charge for this but we'll only charge you what it costs to process this payment.
-If you pay via Payzone you will be charged 45p per payment.
-If you pay via Post Office you will be charged 33p per payment.
+If you pay via Payzone you will be charged 33p per payment.
+If you pay via Post Office you will be charged 45p per payment.
 These charges will appear on your next statement.
-We may change these charges, and/or our administration fee as described in section 11.
+We may change these charges, and/or our administration fee as described in section 15.

-Allowing you not to make the minimum payment After giving you written notice, we may from time to time allow you (if you wish) not to pay the minimum payment shown on your statement for the period we specify.
-If we do this, we will continue to apply interest under this agreement.
+Allowing you not to make the minimum payment After giving you written notice, we may from time to time (if you wish) suspend, defer or reduce the minimum payment that would otherwise be due for the period we specify.
+This revised amount, if any, will then be the amount due under your agreement.
+If we do this, we will also let you know whether interest will continue to be charged under this agreement.